nickstenning/annotator-store-py/README.txt

 Technical Information
 =====================

-Annotater is derived into 2 parts:
+Annotator is derived into 2 parts:

 1. A generic backend for storing annotations consisting of a RESTful interface plus storage (DB based).